Yuengling accuses Bud Light of trampling on trademark

 Associated Press

-A trademark tiff between America’s oldest beer maker and its best-selling beer brand appears to be over before it really began.
+A trademark tiff between America’s oldest beer maker and America’s best-selling beer brand appears to be over before it really began.

 Last week, D.G.
 Yuengling & Son, the nearly 200-year-old Pennsylvania-based brewer, demanded that its much larger rival, Anheuser-Busch, stop using a tagline for its forthcoming Bud Light Next zero-carb beer, noting it closely resembled one already trademarked by Yuengling.